corda/corda-docs-portal/content/en/docs/cenm/1.2/enm-components.md

 the services.

 Accepting a CSR is a statement by the operator of a network that they agree the request is from the Legal Identity it claims to be and that they are welcome to join the network.
-Once accepted, they will be issued a certificate signed by the trust root of the network.
+Once accepted, they will be issued a signed certificate that has a signing chain back to the trust root.

 {{< note >}}
 The policies put in place around this process are intentionally left to the discretion of a network operator